 Finally, a biopsy will confirm a diagnosis of breast cancer.
 A biopsy surgically removes tissue from the lump or chest and tests it in a lab to look for cancer cells.

 Surgery is usually the most common treatment for breast cancer in men.
-Men can undergo a mastectomy, which means removing all or some of the breast tissue.
+You may need a mastectomy, which means removing all or some of the breast tissue.
 This can include removing the nipple.
 If the cancer has spread beyond the breast tissue, surgery will also remove affected lymph nodes.

 Getting a cancer diagnosis is hard, but getting a diagnosis for a disease thought of as female-oriented can be challenging for men.
 It’s difficult to explain to other people, who may not understand what you’re going through.
 In a study from the American Journal of Men’s Health, some men felt more comfortable referring to their chest and saying “chest cancer,” rather than breast cancer.